Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 Logging frequency
 =================

-It may slow training down to log every single batch.
+It may slow down training to log on every single batch.
 By default, Lightning logs every 50 rows, or 50 training steps.
 To change this behaviour, set the ``log_every_n_steps`` :class:`~pytorch_lightning.trainer.trainer.Trainer` flag.

 .. testcode::